abtris/www.prskavec.net/content/courses/how-to-make-oncall/chapter06.md

 weight: 7
 ---

-Primary and secondary layer are for resolve and manage incidents.
+The primary and secondary layers are for resolving and managing incidents.

-You need escalation process for a few reasons
+You need an escalation process for a few reasons.

-- interchangeability for any reasons (primary have problem access internet, traveling, oversleep etc.)
+- interchangeability for any reason (the primary having problem accessing the internet, traveling, oversleeping, etc.)
-- nobody responses on primary/secondary and you need address this (manager on-call)
+- nobody responds on primary/secondary, and you need to address this (manager on-call)
-- problems that can't be resolved by primary/secondary (security, legal, executive decision need it)
+- problems that can't be resolved by primary/secondary (security, the legal, executive decision need it)

-It's always good test it all escalations, specially with executives who aren't really paged often.
-Is always good if all stakeholders have enough information about current incidents and don't step in process and ask Incident commander for information.
+Testing all escalations is always good, especially with executives who aren't paged often.
+It is always good if all stakeholders have enough information about current incidents and don't step into the process and ask the Incident commander for information.

+It always is good to have reasonable times for escalations.
+You should calculate times from your SLAs and be sure if someone breaks it, you are still good with including time to escalate.
+You can always calculate the worst time and expected time for the acknowledged incident (MTTA - Mean Time to Ack), and it's good metrics for how healthy are your paging and if it works.

+There are essential metrics for incidents, and those are MTTD (Mean Time to Detect), MTTR (Mean Time to Resolve), MTBF (Mean Time Between Failures).
+Resolve and Detect are the most critical metrics.
+First, I will focus on detection than resolution.
+The solution for experienced developers isn't the issue.
+But have good observability, and looking for the right signals takes a lot of work.